 Time and again, one finds each business using unique and ad-hoc in-house devised formats, which, by their lack of common standards, very much devalue the usefulness of the data.
 Some waste management companies have not yet adopted computerised systems and are even now (2013) still using paper records.

 Environment Agency (EA) National Electronic Duty of Care Programme (EDoc)

-The EDoc programme is set to change all this, setting a precedent for an industry which has allowed itself to technologically lag behind.
-It will move WTNs onto an online system to monitor the waste journey from production and collection to transportation, treatment and disposal.
-This will not only make the industry greener, but more streamlined, more efficient and more transparent.
+The EDoc programme is set to change all this, setting a precedent for an industry that has allowed itself to technologically lag behind.
+It will move WTNs onto an online system to monitor the waste journey from production and collection to transportation, treatment, and disposal.
+This will not only make the industry greener but also more streamlined, more efficient, and more transparent.

-All in all there’s little to criticise.
+All in all there is little to criticise.
 The programme is absolutely necessary, and it doesn't dictate the scope too tightly, allowing companies to have the space to adapt and innovate.
 It's a very positive move forward for the industry.

 This is based on £2.3m on paper (roughly 10p per page), £8m on the time spent on administration, and another £2m to allow for 10% in possible inputting errors.

-Companies wanting to gain some real competitive advantage in the waste industry should act now rather than waiting for EDoc to do it for them.
-Going paper-free and inputting WTNs on mobile devices not only saves an enormous amount of money, but will also improve these businesses and – crucially – will contribute meaningfully to the environment.
+Companies wanting to gain some real competitive advantage in the waste industry should act now rather than wait for EDoc to do it for them.
+Going paper-free and inputting WTNs on mobile devices not only saves an enormous amount of money but will also improve these businesses and crucially will contribute meaningfully to the environment.

 Graham Whistance is the developer of mobile workforce management software, MyMobileWorkers which has been widely adopted in the waste sector.